RasaHQ/rasa/docs/nlu/components.rst

     ==============  =============================================================================================

-    As the featurizer is moving over the tokens in a user message with a sliding window, you can define features for previous words, the current word in the sliding window, and the next words.
+    As the featurizer is moving over the tokens in a user message with a sliding window, you can define features for previous words, the current word, and the next words in the sliding window.
     You define the features as [before, token, after] array.
     If you, for example, want to define features for the token before, the current token, and the token after, your features configuration could look like this: